knakatasf/aws-bastion/README.md

 After the execution, you should have this output in the command line:
 ![img.png](screenshots/img_40.png)

-The created AMI's ID will be loaded by the Terraform data source by the AMI's tag.
+The created AMI's ID will be AUTOMATICALLY loaded by the Terraform data source by the AMI's tag.

 ## 4. Deploy the infrastructure using Terraform
 Run the following command: